 Weather

-Japan's weather is very varied, and between Hokkaido in the north to the islands of Okinawa in the south, there's no uniformity in the weather in January.
-That being said, January is mid-winter and the coldest month throughout the country.
+Japan's weather is very varied, and from Hokkaido in the north to the islands of Okinawa in the south, there's no uniformity in the weather in January.
+That being said, January is midwinter and the coldest month throughout the country.

-Further south, in the islands of Okinawa, winters are mild.
-Most of the island group is sub-tropical, while some are tropical.
-Naha, the capital of Okinawa, experiences January highs of 66° F (19° C), and lows of 57° F (14° C).
+Farther south, on the islands of Okinawa, winters are mild.
+Most of the island group is subtropical, while some are tropical.
+Naha, the capital of Okinawa, experiences January highs of 66°F (19°C) and lows of 57°F (14°C).

 Rainfall is typically low in January, as when there is precipitation, it usually falls in the form of snow.
 Summer is the wet season in Japan.

 An important feature of Japan's geography and climate to know about is that the mountains through the middle of Honshu shield the east coast from the worst winter weather coming off Siberia and China.
-So, although cities on the east like Tokyo can still experience cold temperatures in January, their winters are not nearly as harsh as those on the west.
+So, although cities in the east, like Tokyo, can still experience cold temperatures in January, their winters are not nearly as harsh as those in the west.

-January is low season in Japan because of the colder temperatures, although its peak ski season in Hokkaido and central Honshu.
-While not so many international tourists come to Japan to ski, it's a popular activity with locals, so you can expect areas around ski fields to be busy in January.
+January is a low season in Japan because of the colder temperatures, although it's peak ski season in Hokkaido and central Honshu.
+While not many international tourists come to Japan to ski, it's a popular activity with locals, so you can expect areas around ski fields to be busy in January.

-Sapporo's annual Snow Festival often starts in late January, running into February, and this is a busy (and expensive) time to travel to Sapporo and Hokkaido.
+Sapporo's annual Snow Festival often starts in late January and runs into February, and this is a busy (and expensive) time to travel to Sapporo and Hokkaido.
 Book flights and accommodation as far in advance as possible if you want to attend this immensely popular event.

 Where to Go

-If you enjoy snowy conditions, either for skiing or general sightseeing, then Hokkaido and Nagano are great destinations.
-In Hokkaido you can catch Sapporo's annual Snow Festival.
+If you enjoy snowy conditions for skiing or general sightseeing, then Hokkaido and Nagano are great destinations.
+In Hokkaido, you can catch Sapporo's annual Snow Festival.

-The major cities of Tokyo, Osaka, and Kyoto can be quite cold in January, but there are many indoor activities to enjoy there (galleries, museums, temples, theaters, restaurants...) that can be enjoyed in January.
-Kyoto in particular is an attractive city at any time of year, but a dusting of snow makes the hundreds of temples, shrines, and palaces even more pretty.
+The major cities of Tokyo, Osaka, and Kyoto can be quite cold in January, but there are many indoor activities (galleries, museums, temples, theaters, restaurants, etc.) that can be enjoyed in January.
+Kyoto, in particular, is an attractive city at any time of year, but a dusting of snow makes the hundreds of temples, shrines, and palaces even prettier.

 Chat with a local specialist who can help organize your trip.